francescoguarino95/data-engineering-portfolio/README.md

 This repository contains a selection of projects developed during my **Data Engineering Master program with ProfessionAI**, where I worked on practical projects involving data pipelines, cloud platforms and machine learning workflows.

+The repository also includes a folder containing certificates of participation for the different modules completed during the program.

 ## Main Projects

 - **AWS Crypto Pipeline**